Golden Lovers: History

+DDT Pro-Wrestling (2009–2014)

 In July 2008, Canadian wrestler Kenny Omega started his first Japanese tour with the DDT Pro-Wrestling promotion, where he quickly became friends with Kota Ibushi, with the two forming a tag team named "Golden☆Lovers" in January 2009.
 On January 24, Ibushi and Omega defeated Harashima and Toru Owashi to win the KO-D Tag Team Championship for the first time.
 After one successful defense, they lost the title to Francesco Togo and Piza Michinoku on May 10.
 Over the following years, Omega and Ibushi established themselves as one of the top tag teams on the Japanese independent circuit.